-The system is set up for Key mode operation and uses the following equipment and features to answer the needs of the staff: 5 Putting the System to Work Scenario 1: A Small Office
+The system is set up for Key mode operation and uses the following equipment and features to answer the needs of the staff:

 - Incoming Lines.
 Four lines associated with the office's Listed Directory Number, plus a personal line for the physician and a dedicated line for the office manager's fax machine. - Equipment.
-The following MLX telephones: - MLX-20L telephones for the doctor's office and for the office/system manager
+The following MLX telephones: - MLX-20L telephones for the doctor's office and the office/system manager